When you import instrument data into LabKey server, assay tools allow you to create a detailed assay design

 - Click Add Field, enter the Name "OperatorEmail".

-- Click Add Field, enter the Name "Instrument", and enter the Description: "The diagnostic test instrument."
+- Click the (expansion) icon on the right and enter the Description: "The diagnostic test instrument."

 - Click Add Field.